tylerebowers/Schwab-API-Python/README.md

 2. Install packages
    - Install schwabdev and requirements `pip install schwabdev requests websockets`
    - *You may need to use `pip3` instead of `pip`*
-   - If using MacOS you need to run the python certificates installer.
-3. Examples on how to use the client are in `examples/api_demo.py` | `examples/stream_demo.py` (add your keys in the .env file)
+3. Examples on how to use the client are in the `examples/` folder (add your keys in the .env file)
    - The first time you run you will have to sign in to your Schwab account using the generated link in the terminal.
 After signing in, agree to the terms, and select account(s).
 Then you will have to copy the link in the address bar and paste it into the terminal.
    - Questions? - join the [Discord group](https://discord.gg/m7SSjr9rs9).
 ```py